SoliDry/api-generator/README.md

 If there is no info preset about language - the `en` will be used as default value.

 In responses from methods POST/PATCH (create/update)
-You'll get the `meta` content back with filled array of failed checks in it:
+you'll get the `meta` content back with filled array of failed checks in it:
 ```json
 {
   "data": {